Artemis Fowl and the Last Guardian: Plot

 Just as Artemis leaves his final session of therapy for Atlantis Complex, he and Butler are summoned by Holly to the office of Commander Trouble Kelp, where they witness the next plan of Opal Koboi; she has two of her underlings kill her past self, who had survived the Kraken blast in The Time Paradox.
 Her past self's death creates a paradox, causing Opal's creations from the past five years to violently explode.
-To prevent the destruction of Atlantis, Opal's prison, the Fairies place Opal in the containment chamber of a nuclear reactor.
+To prevent the destruction of Atlantis, where Opal's prison is located, the Fairies place Opal in the containment chamber of a nuclear reactor.
 The blast destroys most Fairy technology, which Koboi labs had controlled or created, and human technology, since black market Koboi chips had been used in their development and construction.

 As explosions throughout the world blow out most vehicles, buildings, satellites, and cell phones, killing many people in the process, human communication systems shut down, and the human world falls into chaos.
 During her stay in the nuclear reactor, Opal furthers her ability to use black magic and opens The Berserker's Gate, a portal located on the Fowl estate, behind which dwell the spirits of fairy soldiers killed in the Battle of Taillte, an ancient war fought nearly ten thousand years previously.
 The spirits rise and possess Beckett and Myles, Artemis's twin brothers, Juliet, corpses, and woodland critters.
 Queen Bellico is the spirit possessing Juliet.